Creating a New Evaluation Form

 The abbreviation is shown in evaluation reports.

-The question text should match the type of question you want to create—Quantitative, Select One, Written, Number, or Comment Signing —as shown in these question text examples:
+The question text should match the type of question you want to create—Quantitative, Select One, Select Many, Written, or Number:

 - Quantitative: “How would you rate the overall effectiveness of this instructor?”